shiftrightonce/fama/README.md

  in the middleware patten.
 A "pipe" can apply it's changes/logic or stop the flow.
 It is the "pipeline" that initiates the next call.

- The follow example is illustrating a "New User" flow through the pipeline.
+ The following example is illustrating a "New User" flow through the pipeline.

  ```rust
 #  #![allow(dead_code)]